-Principle Explanation Observations and opportunities 1 Transport is for people - a range of options is needed to suit our busy lives Individual travel decisions are influenced by a range of economic, physical, social and psychological factors and these decisions can change daily Our recent community travel survey (2023) shows that most people use a variety of modes, including walking, driving and taking public transport; people are not exclusive to one mode.
-2 Most of the community currently relies on the car to undertake their daily activities The car plays an important role in the way in which the majority of the community travels on a daily basis.
-Different people have different needs, challenges and preferences.
-Taking the train and commute to Melbourne CBD for people living near a station is easier than trying to carry groceries on and off a bus.
+PRINCIPLE EXPLANATION OBSERVATION AND OPPORTUNITIES 1.
+Transport is for people - a range of options is needed to suit our busy lives.
+Individual travel decisions are influenced by a range of economic, physical, social and psychological factors and these decisions can change daily.
+Our recent community travel survey (2023) shows that most people use a variety of modes, including walking, driving and taking public transport.
+14 2.
+Most of the community currently relies on the car to undertake their daily activities.
+The car plays an important role in the way in which the majority of the community travels on a daily basis.
+15 Different people have different needs, challenges and preferences.
+16 Taking the train and commute to the Melbourne CBD for people living near a station is easier than trying to carry groceries on and off a bus.
 While we work to encourage mode switch over time, we also need to empathise with people's situation today.
-3 Continued growth of car use will contribute to further traffic congestion and parking concerns This growth is unsustainable and as Glen Eira is a middle/inner ring municipality with limited / no opportunity to increase road capacity.
+3. Continued growth of car use will contribute to further traffic congestion and parking concerns.
+This growth is unsustainable and as Glen Eira is a middle/inner ring municipality with limited/no opportunity to increase road capacity.
 Our recent community travel survey shows that most people recognised the challenges associated with relying on the car, although some more than others.
-People want alternatives to the car, but would like the options to be more attractive e.g. more frequent bus services and safer cycling conditions.
-4 Parking will continue to play an important role and complement our transport system Given the role the private cars continue to play in people's lives, parking is an important part of the overall transport system.
-Optimising car parking is important when creating accessible and attractive places for our businesses and residents.
-Our experience shows that removing car parking can be highly contentious .
+17 People want alternatives to the car, but would like the options to be more attractive eg. more frequent bus services and safer cycling conditions.

-47 per cent of our survey respondents said they mostly used the car, yet for at least 1 or 2 days a week, 16 per cent cycled and 82 per cent walked.
-Among the frequent cyclists, 57 per cent also used petrol car 1 or 2 days a week.
+^{14.
+47} per cent of our survey respondents said they mostly used the car, yet for at least one or two days a week, 16 per cent cycled and 82 per cent walked.
+Among people who frequently ride bikes, 57 per cent also used petrol car one or two days a week.